Brahmapuram fire: Kochi paying for not opting decentralised treatment of waste

 “An agreement for waste treatment with a civic body and a private company, sometimes, will be on the basis of wrong data.
 In Vilappilsala, the private company with which the corporation entered into a contract, insisted on a clause that there should be 300 tonnes of waste per day, but the waste collected daily was only 150 tonnes,” says Suchitra.

 After the Vilappilsala plant in Thiruvananthapuram was shut due to protest, the city moved to decentralised waste treatment.
-The districts of Aappuzha and Thrissur also adopted decentralised treatment.
-Dump yards at Lalur in Thrissur and Sarvodayapuram in Alappuzha had to be closed because of protest by residents.
+The districts of Alappuzha and Thrissur also adopted decentralised treatment.
+Dumpyards at Lalur in Thrissur and Sarvodayapuram in Alappuzha had to be closed because of protest by residents.

 Decentralisation, the only way out